vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-azure.md

     - Contributor role in Microsoft Azure.
     - Resource group in Microsoft Azure.
 - An SSH key and the Base 64 encoded value of the public key.
 You will configure the Base 64 encoded value for the AZURE_SSH_PUBLIC_KEY_B64 parameter of the configuration file for deploying Tanzu Kubernetes Grid.
 How you generate the SSH key and how you encode the entire public key is up to you.
 However, you will need to encode the public key before storing it in the Tanzu Kubernetes Grid deployment configuration file.
-* Access to Customer Connect and the available downloads for Tanzu Kubernetes Grid.
-To verify that you have access, go to [VMware Tanzu Kubernetes Grid Download Product](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-154&productId=988&rPId=73652).
+* Access to Broadcom Support and the available downloads for Tanzu Kubernetes Grid.
+To verify that you have access, go to [VMware Tanzu Kubernetes Grid Download Product](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware%20Tanzu%20Kubernetes%20Grid).

 ## Overview of the Deployment steps
 1. [Set up your Microsoft Azure environment](#azure-environment)